HadyMohamed2004/CS112_Python_Subtract_a_Square_Game/README.md

 ## Usage

-Compile the program using a C++ compiler and run the executable.
+Compile the program using a Python compiler and run the executable.
 Follow the on-screen instructions to play the game.

 ## Functionality